theoparis/essenceplus/.github/CONTRIBUTING.md

 version, look for its related branch that follows the pattern `+([0-9])?(.{+([0-9]),x}).x`, e.g. `2.x`.

-## Continuous Integration & Deployment (CI/CD)

-This project uses [GitHub Actions][github:actions] in tandem with [release-please][release-please] to automate building, testing and deploying new versions of the codebase.

 ### How it works?

-When new commits make their way into one of the release branches outlined in the [Branching Strategy](#branching-strategy), a GitHub [workflow][workflow:release] is triggered.
+When new commits make their way into one of the release branches outlined in the [Branching Strategy](#branching-strategy), a CircleCI build is triggered.
 This workflow in turn executes [release-please][release-please].

 ## Code Style